ktandon91/unity_challenge/README.md

 Tried implementing a self documenting code approach where all variables and function names are denoting what they are actually doing.

-API documentation can be accessed on `/docs` endpoint, when the project is up and running.
+API documentation can be accessed on `/docs` endpoint when the project is up and running.

 For instructions on how to run the project navigate to <a href="#getting-started">Getting Started</a>